Superhot Rock Energy

 An Energy Revolution in the Making

-Superhot rock geothermal energy is a visionary technology deserving of investment, and yet almost entirely unrecognized in the decarbonization debate.
-It has the potential to meet long-term demands for zero-carbon, always-on power, and can generate hydrogen for transportation fuel and other applications.
+Superhot rock geothermal energy is a visionary energy source deserving of investment, and yet almost entirely unrecognized in the decarbonization debate.
+Technological innovation will allow us to access this energy, which has the potential to meet long-term demands for zero-carbon, always-on power, and can generate hydrogen for transportation fuel and other applications.
 Unlocking the potential of this energy source could expand our options and potentially carve a path forward to replace fossil fuels.

 Latest updates in superhot rock energy

 Sign up today to receive the latest content from CATF experts.

 Superhot rock energy could support rapid global decarbonization

 Rapid energy innovation is clearly needed now to meet the immense climate challenge.
 Vast amounts of reliable and dispatchable (always available) zero-carbon power will be needed to support the demand for access to energy by the growing global population.

 At CATF, we envision a future where superhot rock energy could play a big role in transforming the energy system as a vital part of a prosperous, carbon-free global economy.